Top Sleep Apnea Dentists in Monroe Township & Highland Park, NJ

-Sleep apnea is a disorder in which you either slow or completely stop breathing while you sleep.
+Unlike snoring, sleep apnea is a potentially life threatening disorder in which you either slow or completely stop breathing while you sleep.
 These episodes can last from a few seconds to a few minutes and may occur many times throughout the night.
 The risks of undiagnosed sleep apnea include heart attack, stroke, high blood pressure (hypertension), decreased libido and daytime drowziness.
 A sleep apnea diagnosis of mild, moderate, or severe depends on exactly how many times per hour an episode occurs.
 Common signs of sleep apnea are snoring, and gasping or choking sounds during sleep.

 Anyone can develop sleep apnea.
 An estimated 18 million Americans suffer from this condition.
 That means that 1 out of every 15 people have sleep apnea.
 Sleep apnea is more commonly found in men and individuals who snore, are overwieght, have high blood pressure, and are over the age of 50.
 Some studies suggest hereditary may also be a factor.
 Take this quiz to find out if you may be at risk!

 There are a number of potential causes of sleep apnea.
 Obstructive sleep apnea is usually caused by structural problems that close off your airway and interrupt or stop your breathing while you sleep.
 This could be due to the relaxation and collapsing of the muscles of your throat as you age or sleep in certain positions.
 It can also be due to the narrowing of your airway due to your genetic makeup or excessive fat storage due weight gain.
 In the case of central sleep apnea, it is a signaling issue from the brain that is the cause.

 Symptoms of Sleep Apnea

 Some signs and symptoms of sleep apnea include: